 Private healthcare in Romania

-Pharmacies in Romania
+Pharmacies and medication in Romania

-Emergency services in Romania
+Emergency medical services in Romania

 Further reading

-►For advice on staying safe in the country, see Safety in Romania.
+►For advice on staying safe in the country, see Safety in Romania

-►For an overview of the public transport system, read Transport and Driving in Romania.
+►For an overview of the public transport system, read Transport and Driving in Romania

 Are you an expat living in Romania?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Romania.
-Please contact us if you'd like to contribute.
+Please contact us if you'd like to contribute, or fill in our expat interview form to be featured.

 Expat Health Insurance